 (b) - Prediction Accuracy of TLMs

 This section analyses the performance of the TLM models on the different nodes.
 The TLM learners are used on G1, G2, G3, and C1 as per the selected links.
-The prediction accuracy of different TLM is shown in Figures 11 to 14.
-The figure provides the histogram of the actual data rates and those predicted by the respected TLM.
-A summary of the mean absolute difference (MAE) and mean squared error (MSE) difference between the actual data rate is given Table 4 which shows the MAE values between to 8.41 to 6.38 for TLM on nodes G1, G2, G3 and C1.
+The prediction accuracy of different TLMs is shown in Figures 11 to 14.
+The figures present the histogram of the actual data rates and those predicted by the respected TLM.
+A summary of the mean absolute difference (MAE) and mean squared error (MSE) difference between the actual data rate is given in Table 4 which shows the MAE values between 8.41 to 6.38 for TLM on nodes G1, G2, G3, and C1.
+Since the TLMs coordinate with each other to realize swarm learning, the latency of the inter TLMs may pose a limitation.
+In practice to address it, low latency dedicated communication links can be used.
+The latency issues between inter-TLM communications can also be minimized by implementing the TLMs on the same nodes or the same locations as the nodes of the network.
+The location of TLMs for different network nodes is an essential factor to ensure optimal performance.
+In this study, the TLMs were implemented in the same location of the respective network nodes to eliminate the effects of the latency.
+If the TLMs are implemented in a centralized location to avail benefits of the cloud computing paradigm, low latency dedicated networks would be required.

 III - Network Performance Analysis of TLM